- Home

 One of the most common misconceptions about hearing aids is that they’re almost exclusively for older adults.
 But hearing loss doesn’t discriminate, and some people have worn hearing aids since they were babies.

-Plus, recent studies suggest that the prevalence of hearing loss among young people is on the rise.
-According to the World Health Organisation, some 1.1 billion teenagers and young adults are at risk of hearing loss, which is largely attributed to prolonged exposure to loud environments, whether that’s nightclubs and bars, or listening to personal audio devices at high volumes.
+And, recent studies suggest the prevalence of hearing loss among young people is on the rise.
+According to the World Health Organization, some 1.1 billion teenagers and young adults are at risk of hearing loss, which is largely attributed to prolonged exposure to loud environments like nightclubs and bars, or listening to personal audio devices at high volumes.

-Having said that, age is the most common cause of hearing loss.
-Most people begin to experience small amounts of hearing loss from around 40 years old, and this increases with age.
+That said, age is the most common cause of hearing loss.
+Most people begin to experience small amounts from around 40 years old, and this increases with age.
 By 80, most people have significant hearing problems (NHS).

 Final thoughts…